DD2480-Group22-2025/toga-docs/README.md

 ## Test results

 The test results in toga are very well written with many assertions.
-This project contains 100% coverage report with over 2743 tests written.
+This project contains 100% coverage report with over 2743 tests for the CoreAPI and 645 tests for Travertino written.
 By running testing through `tox -m test` it runs both of the testing suites (`core` and `travertino`) and outputs the coverage results.
+We also ran the CI pipeline each time we made a pull request.
+The original CI pipeline passed.
 The original results are pictured below.

 <details>
 <summary>Original Results</summary>